strongloop/strongloop.com2/_posts/2018-08-31-nodesummit.md

 ## Meeting Miroslav

 The Sunday before the conference started I finally had a chance to meet Miroslav in person after having worked with him for well over a year on [Loopback](https://loopback.io/).
 Despite being used to remote collaboration, it's always a fun experience to meet a co-worker you've been working with remotely for the first time and this time was no exception.
 Miroslav is a kind, smart and amazing person (just like he is on GitHub).
 We met for lunch and then went on a hike from **Land's End** to the **Golden Gate Bridge**, a trail with amazing views and stops along the way.
-We were both able to connect well and get to know each other talking about our experiences, LoopBack, life, family and more.
-Some pictures from the hike below for you to enjoy.
+We got to know each other well, connetcing as we talked about our experiences, LoopBack, life, family and more.
+Here are some pictures from the hike for you to enjoy.

 <img src="/blog-assets/2018/08/nodesummit-hike-pano.jpg" alt="Hiking Trail Panorama" style="margin:25px auto; display:block"/>
 <img src="/blog-assets/2018/08/nodesummit-hike.jpg" alt="Hiking: Golden Gate Bridge" style="width: 400px; margin:auto; display:block"/>